nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 - Files and other document types with [schema]({{page version='' space='nxdoc' page='repository-concepts'}}#schemas) `file:file`, like pictures, are created in version 0.0.
 A new minor version is automatically created when you edit a document that was last modified by another user.
 This minor version holds the modifications of the previous contributor, so that no data is lost.
 Your changes are applied on top of this version, the version number becoming for instance 0.1+.
 When you edit a document that was last edited by yourself, no version is automatically saved.
 You can however decide to manually create a new version of the document.

 - For notes, a new version is created for every modification, whether you are the last contributor of the note or not.
-The created version holds the your changes.
+The created version holds your changes.
 When they are created, notes have a version number of 0.1.

 This automatic versioning applies in case of:
 - Modification of the main file or its attachments using drag and drop